zimolzak/amia-2022-symposium/README.md

 Fouladvand, Stanford.
 Some costs due to pt factors like how sick, and others due to deviations in medical practice and delivery.
-Psychoses has most enpat days at 3679, BMT 3002, ECMO or trach with vent > 96hr next 2893.
+Psychoses has most inpatient days at 3679, BMT 3002, ECMO or trach with vent > 96hr next 2893.
 Each MS-DRG has a coefficient of variation.
-DRG ranked by direct cost: ecmo with 100%, bmt 67%, heart transplant 66%, etc.
+DRG ranked by direct cost: ECMO with 100%, BMT 67%, heart transplant 66%, etc.
-Thirdly, rank by encounter frequency *and* variance of direct costs: heart transplant with MCC, then ecmo, then heart transplant without MCC.
+Thirdly, rank by encounter frequency *and* variance of direct costs: heart transplant with MCC, then ECMO, then heart transplant without MCC.
 Eventually, $I = \frac{q \cdot \sigma}{p}$ where $I$ is impact,
 $q$ is volume, $\sigma$ is variability, $p$ is predictability.